Kevga/BeatSaberCinema/README.md

 ### Advanced settings

-Optional settings which you can set to fine tune function and form of the video player.
+Optional settings which you can set to fine tune the form and function of the video player.

 | Property                   		| Data Type | Default       	    				| Description |
 | ----------------------------------|:---------:|:------------------------------------:	| ----------- |